Hooded crow

-The hooded crow (Corvus cornix), also colloquially called just hoodie, is a Eurasian bird species in the genus Corvus.
+The hooded crow (Corvus cornix), also colloquially called just hoodie, is a Eurasian bird subspecies of the carrion crow (Corvus corone) in the genus Corvus.
 Widely distributed, it is found across Northern, Eastern, and Southeastern Europe, as well as parts of the Middle East.
-It is an ashy grey bird with black head, throat, wings, tail, and thigh feathers, as well as a black bill, eyes, and feet.
+It is an ashy-grey bird with black head, throat, wings, tail, and thigh feathers, as well as a black bill, eyes, and feet.
 Like other corvids, it is an omnivorous and opportunistic forager and feeder.

-The hooded crow is so similar in morphology and habits to the carrion crow (Corvus corone) that for many years they were considered by most authorities to be geographical subcategories of one species.
-Extensive but geographically restricted hybridisation observed where their ranges met added weight to this view.
-However, since 2002, the hooded crow has been elevated to full species status after closer observation; the hybridisation was less than expected and hybrids had decreased vigour.
-Within the species, four subspecies are accepted.
+In 2002, the hooded crow was separated from the carrion crow and classified as its own species by the British Ornithologists' Union.
+However, in 2025, the new global AviBase re-classified the hooded and carrion crows as the same species, with the species divided into six subspecies, of which four are 'hooded' grey-and-black, and two are all-black.

 Taxonomy

 The hooded crow was one of the many species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae; he gave it the binomial name Corvus cornix.
 Linnaeus specified the type locality as "Europa", but this was restricted to Sweden by the German ornithologist Ernst Hartert in 1903.
-The genus name Corvus is Latin for "raven" while the specific epithet cornix is Latin for "crow".
-The hooded crow was subsequently considered a subspecies of the carrion crow for many years, hence known as Corvus corone cornix, due to similarities in structure and habits.
+The genus name Corvus is Latin for "raven" while the specific epithet cornix, and the current corone, are Latin for "crow".